 - Real-world Highway Range: 285 miles

 The Mustang Mach-E is offered in a variety of configurations, many with different EPA range ratings.
-For our range test, we were able to secure a Launch Edition Mach-E, which comes in all-wheel-drive and includes the 98.8 kWh extended-range battery pack.
+For our range test, we were able to secure a Mustang Mach-E Premium, which comes in all-wheel-drive and had the 98.8 kWh extended-range battery pack option.
 The Standard Range battery pack is considerably smaller and has a total capacity of 75.7 kWh.

-The combined EPA range rating for the version we tested is 270 miles per charge, and its highway range rating is 249.2 miles.
-We drove past the highway range rating, then past the combined range rating, and finished up with an impressive 285 miles and a 3.3 mi/kWh efficiency rating (18.78 kWh/100 km).
+The combined EPA range rating for the version we tested is 290 miles per charge, and its highway range rating is 268 miles.
+We drove past the highway range rating, but couldn't quite reach the combined EPA range rating and finished up with an impressive 285 miles and a 3.1 mi/kWh efficiency rating (18.78 kWh/100 km).

 2020 Porsche Taycan 4S: 278 Miles